 Meditation, a simple, easy and inexpensive way to calm your mind and find inner peace, has been practiced for centuries.
 The practice of meditation started as a way to help deepen your understanding of the mystical forces of life.
 Today, mediation is mainly used to help you relax and reduce your stress.

 What makes meditation so popular is its simplicity.
 No special equipment, specific location or a certain position is needed to meditate.
-It can be as easy as focusing on your breathe as you let go of each thought as it arises.
+It can be as easy as focusing on your breath as you let go of each thought as it arises.

 Is There More Than One Way to Meditate?